-BIBLICAL THEOLOGY

-THEOLOGY OF THE PENTATEUCH Professor Witmer

-A consideration of the foundational doctrines of Systematic Theology revealed in the Pentateuch including the doctrine of revelation, doctrine of God, creation, Anthropology, Hamartiology, Angelology, Soteriology, dispensations, the Law of Moses and Eschatology.
+BIBLICAL THEOLOGY Elective Courses 134 THEOLOGY OF THE PENTATEUCH Professor Witmer A consideration of the foundational doctrines of Systematic Theology revealed in the Pentateuch including the doctrine of revelation, doctrine of God, creation, Anthropology, Hamartiology, Angelology, Soteriology, dispensations, the Law of Moses and Eschatology.
 The Pentateuch is treated as the foundation of Biblical Theology.
 Lecture method supplemented by research reports.
 Students enrolling in this course may not take 619.

-Biblical Theology
+Elective, fall semester, odd-numbered years, 2 hours.
 135 THEOLOGY OF MATTHEW AND MARK Professor Hook A study of these Gospels from the viewpoint of their contribution to Christology, dispensations, Eschatology and relevance to theology as a whole.
 Problem passages are considered in detail.
 Lecture method supplemented by research reports.
 Students enrolling in this course may not take 624.
 Elective, spring semester, odd-numbered years.
 2 hours.
-Offered 1970-71.

-136 THEOLOGY OF THE LUKAN WRITINGS Professor Lindsey

-This course aims to systematize the theological teachings of the writings of Luke, following the standard divisions of Systematic Theology, with particular emphasis upon the doctrines of Christ, the Holy Spirit, the church and salvation.
+136 THEOLOGY OF THE LUKAN WRITINGS Professor Lindsey This course aims to systematize the theological teachings of the writings of Luke, following the standard divisions of Systematic Theology, with particular emphasis upon the doctrines of Christ, the Holy Spirit, the church and salvation.
 The work will consist of class lectures, research projects and reports, assigned reading and class discussions.
 Students enrolling in this course may not take 315, 316, 319, 625 or 627.
 Elective, spring semester, odd-numbered years.
 2 hours.
-Offered 1970-71.

-137 JOHANNINE THEOLOGY

-As the title indicates, this course considers the contribution made to theology by the writings of the Apostle John.
+Offered 1972-73.
+137 JOHANNINE THEOLOGY Professor Ryrie As the title indicates, this course considers the contribution made to theology by the writings of the Apostle John.
 It is not a book or Bible study, but a recognition of John's presentation of the great doctrines.

-PAULINE THEOLOGY 138

-This course is a gathering into systematic form of the truth by inspiration of the greatest theologian who lived on earth whose writings are the foundation of all true theology.
+Elective, fall semester, even-numbered years.
+2 hours.
+138 PAULINE THEOLOGY Professor Hook This course is a gathering into systematic form of the truth by inspiration of the greatest theologian who lived on earth whose writings are the foundation of all true theology.
 This is an investigation of theology at its fountain sources.
 Students enrolling in this course may not take 634.
 Elective, spring semester, even-numbered years.
 2 hours.
 Offered 1971-72.

-THEOLOGY OF HEBREWS
+139 THEOLOGY OF HEBREWS

+Professor Hook

 An intensive study of this Epistle following a theological pattern centered in its Christology.
 Special attention is given difficult theological sections of the book.
 Lecture method supplemented by research reports.
 Students enrolling in this course may not take 635.

 Elective, fall semester, even-numbered years.
 2 hours.

-Offered 1970-71.
+Offered 1972-73.

-140 THEOLOGY OF JAMES, PETER AND JUDE Professor Ryrie

-The revelation of these authors is considered from the standpoint of theological contribution, the works of each author being considered separately.
+140 THEOLOGY OF JAMES, PETER AND JUDE Professor Ryrie The revelation of these authors is considered from the standpoint of theological contribution, the works of each author being considered separately.
 Lecture method supplemented by research reports.
 Students enrolling in this course may not take 325 or 633.
 Elective, fall semester, odd-numbered years.
 2 hours.
 Offered 1971-72.